Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 • Testosterone and DHEA do not change strictly due to the menopause transition, but we do see a general decline due to age.

-If you’re looking at the sex hormone panel of your clients labs who are in their mid 40’s, those are the things that might hint they’re heading towards menopause: Higher FSH and LH levels (If just FSH is high, you know its early in the transition; if both are high, it might be indicative that the client is further into the transition).
-Estrogen levels could be really high or low, and progesterone levels are steadily declining.
+If you’re looking at the sex hormone panel of a client’s labs who is in their mid-40s, those are the things that might hint they’re heading towards menopause: Higher FSH and LH levels (if just FSH is high, it’s early in the transition; if both are high, it might mean the client is further into the transition).
+Estrogen levels could be really high or low, and progesterone levels steadily decline.

-During the transition, women can have different sets of symptoms depending on whether it is a period of high estrogen or low estrogen.
+Women can have different symptoms depending on whether it is a period of high estrogen or low estrogen.

-These symptoms may indicate periods of high estrogen: Bloating, breast tenderness, and heavy menstrual flow.
+Symptoms indicating high estrogen: bloating, breast tenderness, and heavy menstrual flow.

-These symptoms may indicate periods of low estrogen (and also the main symptoms post-menopause): hot flashes, night sweats, palpitations, headaches, insomnia, fatigue, bone loss, vaginal dryness.
+Symptoms indicating low estrogen (and also the main symptoms post-menopause): hot flashes, night sweats, palpitations, headaches, insomnia, fatigue, bone loss, and vaginal dryness.

-Regardless, the swinging and variable hormones can cause depression, anxiety, and drastic mood swings as well.
-It is important to note that many women will not have significant discomfort or symptoms during perimenopause, while others may experience a rollercoaster of both emotions and the symptoms previously stated leading up to menopause.
+The swinging and variable hormones can cause depression, anxiety, and drastic mood swings as well.
+It’s important to note that many women will not have significant discomfort or symptoms during perimenopause, while others may experience a rollercoaster of both emotions and symptoms.

-Menopause is defined as 12 months after the last cycle in context of having gone through perimenopause.
-Meaning, there are some women who will lose their cycle for that long even if they’re not close to menopause; this will be related to too much stress, under-eating, inflammation, etc, and is much different than menopause.
+Menopause is defined as the 12 months after the last cycle in the context of having gone through perimenopause.
+Meaning some women will lose their cycle for that long even if they’re not close to menopause; this will be related to too much stress, under-eating, inflammation, etc., and is much different than menopause.

-I’ll go over some of the changes, hormonal and otherwise, that occur in menopause both as a result of menopause but also as a result of general aging.
-I’ll also talk about the effects this is going to have as far as disease risk as well as the effects on body transformation or recomposition.
+Some of the changes, hormonal and otherwise, that occur in menopause both as a result of menopause but also as a result of general aging:

 • Very low estrogen